 - Letting your baby set the pace for weaning spares you the unpleasant task of weaning him before he is ready.

 I hope that you decide to nurse your son for at least the first year.
-There are SO many reasons to continue nursing.
+There are SO many reasons to continue breastfeeding.

 The other thing that I have to mention is the real reason that most mothers continue nursing their babies into toddlerhood.
 It has nothing to do with the antibodies in human milk or the protection against breast cancer.
 It’s all about the indescribable feeling you get when your older baby pulls off the breast and grins up at you with milk running out the side of his mouth, and then happily returns to nursing.